jangabrielsson/hc3emu2/README.md

 ### QuickApp Configuration

-QuickApps are configured using special directives in comments starting with `--%%`:
+QuickApps are configured using special headers directives in comments starting with `--%%`:
-User credentials, lije HC3 user,url, and password can not be set here, but must be set in a configuration file or environment variabes/file.
+User credentials, like HC3 user,url, and password should not be set here, but should be set in a configuration file or environment variabes/file.

 ```lua